mei28/git-gardener/README.md

 # Work on different features simultaneously
 # Each worktree is isolated with its own working directory

+# Or use the TUI for visual management
+git-gardener tui
+# Press 'a' to create new worktrees interactively
 ```

 ### Release Management